Shadowigor/gmusic-tools/README.md

 * duplicates.py
     * Removes duplicates from Google Music
     * Doesn't care about 'Album Artist' (Unlike Google's Music Manager)
-    * Preserves how many times you have listened to a track (The bigger value is chosen)
+    * Preserves how many times you have listened to a track (still in development, dont' rely on it!)
     * Deletes the older file
 * not_listened.py
     * Creates a playlist with tracks you haven't listened to yet